Director of Southern Studies

 Associate Directors of Southern Studies

 David A. Davis, Associate Professor of English and Director of Fellowships and Scholarships (PhD, North Carolina, 2006): Dr. Davis studies modern southern literature and culture and chairs the Sidney Lanier prize committee.
+He is the author of World War I and Southern Modernism (Mississippi, 2017).
 He has published essays in African American Review, Mississippi Quarterly, Southern Literary Journal, Southern Quarterly, and several other journals.
-He edited Not Only War by Victor Daly, Hard Times on the Southern Chain Gang by John L. Spivak, and co-edited Writing in the Kitchen: Essays on Southern Literature and Foodways with Tara Powell.
-He is currently writing a book about World War I and southern modernism.
+He edited Not Only War by Victor Daly (Virginia, 2010), Hard Times on the Southern Chain Gang by John L. Spivak (South Carolina 2012), and co-edited Writing in the Kitchen: Essays on Southern Literature and Foodways with Tara Powell (Mississippi, 2014).
+He is currently writing a book about southern literature and sharecropping.

 Affiliated Southern Studies Faculty